zumba/zumba.github.com/_posts/2014-01-06-json-serializer.md

 Nops.
 If your entity implements `Serializable`, you can define how to serialize and unserialize, but PHP put their serializable code around it, which means the output is not 100% JSON.

+### Hmmm, so what about JMS Serializer?

+[JMS Serializer](http://jmsyst.com/libs/serializer) is a great library and does serialize to JSON, but it doesn't have many of the features that this library does.
+For example, when you de-serialize, you have to pass the class where the data was generated.
+Also, they don't support nested encoding.

 ### Why not to create a method to aggregate all the data and respond as JSON?

 Yes, you can.
 But are you sure you want to make a method to go over all situations and nested levels to aggregate